By Sukanya Roy, Associate Director, Zinnov; Richa Kejriwal, Zinnov

 A comprehensive review mechanism to track progress, demonstrate success, predict bottlenecks and identify their respective solutions, need to be institutionalized to ensure that the CoE can continue to be impactful.

 A company can choose to de-focus on some of the levers based on the overall strategy for the center as well as the feasibility of implementation.
-It is, however, when all the building blocks or elements described above fit together as pieces of a puzzle that an organization can create a fully independent CoE that delivers value and drives cutting-edge innovation.
+It is, however, when all the building blocks or elements described above fit together like pieces of a puzzle that an organization can create a fully independent CoE that delivers value and drives cutting-edge innovation.
 CoEs thus built with all the components put together can and will create new and innovative business propositions, opening new horizons for the organization, both in terms of next-gen technology as well as newer markets.

 There is not a speck of doubt about how effective a CoE can be for an organization.
 The onus is on the organization to build it right and for the relevant area of focus.
 It is imperative that the right focus is created, the right investments are made (in terms of leadership and experts as well as financial), and the right governance process is set up.
 Only when organizations implement these imperatives, can a COE help companies solve some of their key challenges around talent and innovation in the long run.